 How many sessions will I need ?

 BACP recommend approx. 6-12 sessions held weekly, however this is only a guide and can be longer if needed or dependant on how long you have had your concerns/problems.
 It is important to remember that this is a process that is guided by you, I will regularly review this process with you to assess how the therapy is going.
 For EMDR therapy, again is it recommended 6-12 sessions.
 It is possible that some EMDR session may require longer than 50 mins I will discuss with you beforehand, the main aim of either therapy is to work to your required goal as efficiently and effectively as possible.
 If at any point your circumstances change or you feel therapy is not working for you then we can discuss possible referrals to another source of help.

 What hours do you work?

 Yes, I offer online, telephone or face to face therapy.
 Online is done via Zoom and each session lasts for up to 50 mins, again weekly.
 Once our working relationship, day and time has been agreed, I will email you with a personal secure link to attend each session.
 It is best done via downloading the Zoom app as this has a secure connection for us to work safely.
 I will discuss the suitability of online work with you in our initial discussion.
 Online therapy can be as effective as face to face therapy with the added benefit of convenience.
 I would point out that if this method is to be used then I would recommend you have an area that is quiet and away from any interruptions, to help maintain your confidentiality.

-I am currently working towards certification of clinical supervision including online and telephone work.
+I have a L6 certification of clinical supervision including online and telephone work.

-Currently taking on new supervisee's at a discounted rate until certified.
-If this is something you are interested in please contact me further so we can arrange a discussion and see if you wish to start working with me.
+Currently taking on new supervisee's, if this is something you are interested in please contact me further so we can arrange a discussion and see if you wish to start working with me.